-- Students should notify faculty if an absence is necessary as the result of a serious situation. - Failure to attend class for two (2) consecutive weeks at any point in the semester, without notification of extenuating circumstances, will result in an administrative withdrawal from the course. - Administrative withdrawal results in removal from the course with a grade of "WA" or "WF" determined by the point in the term and the academic performance. - Students should consult the University catalog for complete details regarding withdrawals and the potential financial implications of a withdrawal.
+- Students should notify faculty if an absence is necessary as the result of a serious situation. - Failure to attend class for two (2) consecutive weeks at any point in the semester, without notification of extenuating circumstances, will result in an administrative withdrawal from the course. - Administrative withdrawal results in removal from the course with a grade of "W". - Students should consult the University catalog for complete details regarding withdrawals and the potential financial implications of a withdrawal.